PowerLedger/powr/docs/src/developing/on-chain-programs/developing-rust.md

     fn(program_id: &Pubkey, accounts: &[AccountInfo], instruction_data: &[u8]) -> ProgramResult;
 ```

-Refer to [helloworld's use of the
+Refer to [Solana's helloworld example's use of the
 entrypoint](https://github.com/solana-labs/example-helloworld/blob/1e049076e10be8712b1a725d2d886ce0cd036b2e/src/program-rust/src/lib.rs#L19)
 as an example of how things fit together.